 Its image under $F$ is $(x_1\otd_{\CM} x_2)\btd_{\CC} ((c_1\otd_{\CC}c_2)\odot_{\CN}(y_1\otd_{\CN}y_2))$.
 So the natural isomorphism $\nabla$ should be induced by the interchanging isomorphism in the definition of monoidal modules. \end{proof}

-Lemma \ref{lem:absorb} and lemma \ref{lem:fold_fuse} can be used to prove many results about fusion of 1d phases.
-For example, there is a often mentioned but not strictly proven conclusion \cite{ENO10, DNO12,HBJP23}, which provides a method to compute fusions of any 1d domain walls.
+\begin{rem} Lemma \ref{lem:absorb} and lemma \ref{lem:fold_fuse} can be used to prove many results about fusion of 1d phases.
+For example, they can prove a often mentioned conclusion which provides a method to compute fusions of any 1d domain walls \cite{ENO10, DNO12,HBJP23}.
 We formulate this conclusion as follows: \begin{thm} Let $\CB$, $\CD$ be braided fusion categories, and $\CC$ be a MTC.
 Let $\CM$ be a monoidal $\CB$-$\CC$-bimodule and $\CN$ be a monoidal $\CC$-$\CD$-bimodule.
 Then there is a monoidal equivalence

 as monoidal $\CB$-$\CD$-bimodules, where $\ot_{\CC}^R$ is the right adjoint of the tensor functor $\ot_{\CC}:\CC\boxtimes\overline{\CC}\to \CC$. \end{thm} \begin{proof} Folding the entire phase through the trivial domain wall in $\CC$.
 We have a new phase with boundary $\CC$ and a domain wall $\CM \boxtimes \CN$.
 Since $\CC$, when viewed as a boundary of $\fZ(\CC) \simeq \CC\boxtimes \overline{\CC} $, can be written as $\fZ(\CC)_{\otimes^R(\one_{\CC})}$, in which $\otimes^R(\one_{\CC})$ is the canonical lagrangian algebra.
 Then the folded phase, after fusing $\CM\boxtimes \CN$ with $\fZ(\CC)_{\otimes^R(\one_{\CC})}$, becomes $(\CM\boxtimes\CN)\btd_{\fZ(\CC)}\fZ(\CC)_{\ot_{\CC}^R(\one_{\CC})}$.
 On the other hand, we have $\CM\btd_{\CC}\CN$ after fusing $\CM$ with $\CN$ in the unfolded phase.
-Thus by Lemma \ref{lem:absorb} and Lemma \ref{lem:fold_fuse}, we have
+Thus, by Lemma \ref{lem:absorb} and Lemma \ref{lem:fold_fuse}, we have

 \end{proof}